Numerical approximation of viscous contact problems applied to glacial sliding: Unsteady sliding

 The effects of unsteady water pressures differ depending on the initial steady state from which we evolve the cavity.
-To illustrate this, three different points along the steady sliding law are evolved by oscillating the effective pressure with an amplitude of $0.1 N_0$ and a fixed non-dimensional frequency of 0.4 (note that one non-dimensional time unit is approximately the time taken for ice at the top of the domain to traverse one wavelength of the bed).
-The results are plotted in Figure \ref{fig:usteady-1}.
-In the top and middle panels, the steady states are points on the upsloping section of the curve.
+To illustrate this, we first evolve two different points along the upsloping component of the steady sliding law by oscillating the effective pressure with an amplitude of $0.1 N_0$ and a fixed non-dimensional frequency of 0.4.
+As a reference, note that one non-dimensional time unit is approximately the time taken for ice at the top of the domain to traverse one wavelength of the bed.
+The results are plotted in Figure \ref{fig:unsteady-1}.
 These results indicate that, with increasing cavitation, the amplitude of the sliding speed increases.
-Moreover, the phase difference between the oscillating sliding speeds and the cavity volumes also changes: in the top figure, one can observe that the maximum sliding speed is reached when the cavity is still growing, while in middle one it is reached at the time of maximum cavitation.
-On the other hand, maximum sliding speeds occur at the times of lowest effective pressure in all cases.
+For the case of small cavitation (Figure \ref{fig:unsteady-1}(a)), the sliding speed is slightly out of phase with the effective pressure.
+However, this phase difference disappears with larger cavitation, as observed in Figure \ref{fig:unsteady-1}(d) and also in Figures \ref{fig:unsteady-2} and \ref{fig:unsteady-3} below.
+This implies that the maximum sliding speed is most often reached when the effective pressure is lowest.
 Field measurements have also found maximum surface speeds to take place at moments of maximum water pressures \citep{iken1986,sugiyama2004}.
+On the other hand, the phase difference between the sliding speeds and the cavity volume appears to change in each numerical test: in Figure \ref{fig:unsteady-1}(a), one can observe that the maximum sliding speed is reached when the cavity is still growing, while in Figure \ref{fig:unsteady-1}(d) it is reached at the time of maximum cavitation.
 There are slight oscillations in the computed sliding speed when the cavity volume is at its largest.
 These are numerical artefacts due to the stress singularity at the reattachment point of the cavity having an increasing effect on the overall solution of the problem as the cavity volume grows.
 In these situations, a small displacement of the reattachment point has a large effect on the stress distribution along the bed and therefore also on the computed sliding speed.